 The insulation and performance benefits of exterior windows and doors aren’t required internally.
 However, double glazing provides acoustic solutions when correctly chosen.

-You’ll find slimline interior doors, windows and screens in all manner of systems, brands and designs.
+You’ll find interior ultra-slim doors and windows as well as interior products with specific systems, brands and designs.
 There are also near frameless versions available too.
 Steel-look glazing is one of the most sought after amongst these thin-framed products.

-These more advanced windows and doors you’ll find at specialist suppliers.
-We do not recommend buying these advanced products online.
+These more advanced ultra-slim doors and windows are usually best designed, made and fitted by the same business.
+We do not recommend buying these products online.
 Manufacturing quality and installation by trained installers always provides the best result.